Mitkosa333/job-posting/README.md

 The application uses:
 - **Server-side rendering** with Next.js App Router for better SEO and performance
-- **MongoDB** for data persistence with both native driver and Mongoose
+- **MongoDB with Mongoose** for data persistence with schema validation and type safety
 - **OpenAI GPT-3.5 Turbo** for intelligent candidate-job matching
 - **TypeScript** for type safety throughout the application
 - **Tailwind CSS** for consistent, responsive styling